 How to spot a clocked car

 With cars now containing digital odometers, it’s getting more difficult to spot a clocked car.
 But here are some things to look out for:

-You can also conduct a vehicle check for a small fee of £9 to validate your car’s history
+- You can also conduct a vehicle check to validate your car’s history

 What to do if your car has been clocked